-Does Tello or Visible offer better value?
+Tello vs. Visible: Which is best for you?

 - Free mobile hotspot

-- 25GB data cap on unlimited plan
+- 25GB data cap on the unlimited plan

 - No roaming

-Visible is a plan that's perfect for heavy data users that want Verizon coverage.
-This prepaid plan doesn't include hidden contracts or fees and comes with nearly unlimited everything, including data, text, talk, and mobile hotspot.
+Visible is a plan that's perfect for heavy data users who want Verizon coverage.
+This prepaid plan doesn't include hidden contracts or fees, and comes with nearly unlimited everything, including data, text, talk, and mobile hotspot.
 To top things off, you can save even more by signing up for Party Pay discounts.

 - Verizon 4G LTE and 5G network